PrasannaJung/save-them/README.md

 **-** This was a roller-coaster journey for us. we faced a lot of back-breaking problems.

-**-** One of the problems was **Api Fetching** We try to do it by reading Documentation and testing the other function.
+**-** One of the problems was getting the artist for our project .
+She had to be skilled enough to take the initiative.

 **-** One of the major issue was to Better Ui it took lots of research.

-**-** In the Smart contract also we face difficulties because it was not working the way we want.
+**-** In the Smart contract also we face difficulties because it was not working the way we wantespecially the nft members becoming the dao members.
 At last we figure out the issue and fixed it.

 **-** While working with the front end we faced **Hydration** error in Next.js.
 Which was there till Last day.